Prof-Rosario-UCLA/team33/README.md

 ## Getting Started

-Here's how to run this repo
+Want to run this on your own machine?
+Here's how:

 1.  **Clone the repository:**